-Safaris or treks to see wildlife ‘in their natural habitat’ (a phrase I truly cannot stand) are among the biggest and most popular travel industry mainstays, and thousands of travellers sign up for them every single year.
-The problem is because they are so popular, and so profitable, this has led to a lot of disreputable companies who will cut corners and base tours around pleasing tourists in an effort to make a quick buck, rather than acting professionally and ethically.
+Safaris or treks to see wildlife ‘in their natural habitat’ (again, phrase I truly cannot stand) are among the biggest and most popular travel industry mainstays, and thousands of travellers sign up for them every single year.
+The problem is because they are so popular, and so profitable, this has led to a lot of disreputable companies who will cut corners and base safaris around pleasing tourists in an effort to make a quick buck, rather than acting professionally and ethically.

 There is a lot of research that shows the negative impact of close human contact on a truly wild animal, so tours where the guides allow large groups of tourists to get too close to the animals and disturb them and their environment, or even worse where they actively chase them down so the tourists can get that all important photo, can cause untold harm to both the animals and their habitats.